jsaintro/publicnotes/3dprinting/Bed Probes/LJ12A3-4-Z BX.md

 # Surface Notes

+NOTE: Need to verify with the 4mm probe
 With 3mm alu bed has about a 2mm detection distance.
 So PEI sheet must be very thin

 # Mechanical Placement